K-Company/jquery_jstree/README.txt

 INSTALLATION
 ------------

-1. Copy the content of jstree_pre1.0_stable.zip archive directory to sites/all/libraries/jstree directory.
+1. Copy the content of jstree_pre1.0_stable.zip archive to jquery directory to your sites/all/libraries/jstree directory.

 2. Enable the module at Administer >> Site building >> Modules.